 Exceptional recruitment fueled increased abundance and increased catches during the late 1980's, which coincided with the domestic fishery expansion.
 Catches declined during the 1990's, increased in the early 2000s, and have since declined to near 12,000 t (Figure 3.1).
-TACs in the GOA are nearly fully utilized, while TACs in the BS and AI are often not because of depredation and relatively low catch rates.
+TACs in the GOA are nearly fully utilized, while TACs in the BS and AI are rarely fully utilized.